JamesZwq/COMP6841_proj/README.md

   + #### wifi_connect_detile.py:
   Get the current number of device connected this hot spot, the currently acquired zid and password, and the current phishing status.

+## **What I learn**:
++ Basic understanding on Rospberry Pi.
++ Basic understanding on Phsihing WIFI/Hotspot
++ Operations of Rospberry Pi.
++ Practices into Embedded Programming.
++ Fundemental Principal of Online Phising.

 ## **Reference**